hughpyle/ASR33/rpi/README.md

 # Connecting to  Raspberry Pi

-There are at least two ways to connect to Raspberry Pi:
+There are at several ways to connect to Raspberry Pi:
 * Directly to the GPIO serial lines, or
-* Via the Teensy USB interface.
+* Via the Teensy USB interface, or
+* Via a RS-232 adapter, and a RS232-USB cable.

 For this I'm going via Teensy, because of the various line-discipline things implemented there in firmware